HaydenMacDonald/multigitminder/README.md

 Implement this action on any repo you own by:
 - Creating a workflow file in a `.github/workflows/` directory (see [examples directory](/examples)).
 - Specifying your goal parameters in the file (see [Inputs](##Inputs) section).
-- Storing your Beeminder authorization token as a secret in the repo.
+- Storing your Beeminder username and authorization token as secrets in the repo.

 ## Inputs
 Required